berndbausch/Devstack-Kubernetes/k8s-manual-setup.md

 To install and configure it, the following ingredients are needed:
 1. cloud authentication details
 2. other cloud details such as the network to which the load balancer is connected
-3. a cloud controller manager
+3. RBAC roles for the cloud controller manager
-4. RBAC roles for the cloud controller manager
+4. a cloud controller manager

+### Authentication and network details

 The following template contains the cloud details (points 1 and 2):